-In the snapshot required for Gender Pay Reporting, the University of Kent Academies Trust workforce is made up of 203 female and 77 male employees (who were paid in the month of March 2021), which is typical for the sector.
-The vast majority of employees at the lower end of the pay range are female.
-These jobs are very often part-time and term-time only which tend to attract more female applicants than male.
+In the snapshot required for Gender Pay Reporting, the University of Kent Academies Trust workforce is made up of 235 female and 82 male employees (who were paid in the month of March 2022), which is typical for the sector.
+Most employees at the lower end of the pay range are female.
+These jobs are very often part-time and term-time only which statistically attract more female applicants than male.